Goal! Goal! Goal!

-is a football/soccer video game developed by Visco and edited by SNK in 1995 for the Neo-Geo console.
+is a football/soccer video game developed by Visco and published by SNK in 1995 for the Neo-Geo console.

 Gameplay

 The game represents a simplified football/soccer World cup, which consists of eliminating 7 teams to win the final victory.
 The first 3 are announced simulating a group stage prior to the direct elimination stage.
 The other 4, as part of that stage.
 In that second stage, all the classified selections are shown and which are advancing and which are staying along the way.

 Each match lasts 2 minutes, stopping the time each time the ball is not in play, contrary to the official rules of this sport.
 When the clock reaches zero, there will be 12 extra seconds not shown on the screen, as injury time.

 As in many football/soccer games that are not simulators, in case of draw is needed to continue with an additional credit, and then decide whether to repeat the game or opt for a penalty shootout.